NicolaiSoeborg/badger/README.md

 ```

 Using `redux-undo` (in `src/index.jsx`) actions will automatically be undo/redoable.
-In `src/undo.js` we define how group events, i.e. moving the image 20px should not generate 20 undoable actions!
+In `undoRedoGroup` we define how group events, i.e. moving the image 20px should not generate 20 undoable actions!

 ## Dependencies